jorisschellekens/borb-examples/README.md

 <div style="page-break-before: always;"></div>

-In this next example you'll be using the more whimsical Bob Ross version.
+In this next example you'll be using the more whimsical Lewis Carroll version.

 ```python
 #!chapter_002/src/snippet_038.py